Working with the Voluntary, Community and Social Enterprise Sector

 The Somerset VCSE Strategic Forum brings together representatives, each with a mandate to represent a significant section of the sector, with senior staff from the County Council, District Councils, Clinical Commissioning Group, and other key county-wide services to enable an exchange of information and views for the benefit of Somerset's people.

-The forum meets quarterly and its inaugural meeting was on 22 April 2015.
+The forum meets three times a year and its inaugural meeting was on 22 April 2015.

 If you are a local VCSE organisation or community group that requires assistance with developing your group, business planning, sourcing or applying for funding or recruiting volunteers then your local VCSE infrastructure organisation may be able to assist and help you.
 They also support and encourage networking across the sector through newsletters and hosting local forums.
 The geographical CVS organisations with their associated Volunteer Centres are:

 Somerset Community Foundation work to increase the impact of local philanthropy.
 Their website gives you more information about funds and initiatives they are involved in.

 Community Council for Somerset support a range of initiatives including Village Agents Project, support for village halls and community buildings, community and neighbourhood planning, using Community Rights, funding support, energy projects and other local initiatives.
 There is more information on their website.

 Healthwatch gathers and represents the public's views on health and social care services in England.
 They have statutory powers to ensure the voice of the consumer is strengthened and heard by those who commission, deliver and regulate health and care services.
 They also sit on the Somerset Health and Wellbeing Board.

 The Somerset Emergency Voluntary Agencies Group support the Civil Contingencies Unit with response and recovery in emergencies across Somerset.

 Social Enterprise Network Somerset (SENS) support networking and providing information and signposting to resources for social enterprise activity in Somerset.